Typhoon Dot (1985)

-Typhoon Dot, known in the Philippines as Typhoon Saling, was the strongest storm of the 1985 season.
+Typhoon Dot, known in the Philippines as Super Typhoon Saling, was the strongest storm of the 1985 season.
 Dot originated from a small area of thunderstorm activity in early to mid October.
 The system was first classified on October 11, and steadily intensified over the next few days.
 Dot attained typhoon strength on October 15, and subsequently entered a period of explosive deepening, which was not anticipated by forecasters.
 The next day the intensification rate slowed, but that evening, Dot attained its maximum intensify.
 A steady weakening trend began on October 17, though the system maintained typhoon intensity through the passage of the Philippines.
 After entering the South China Sea late on October 18, Dot briefly re-intensified, only to weaken as it approached Vietnam.
 On October 21, Dot struck Vietnam while still a typhoon, but dissipated the next day over the high terrain of the nation.

 Although damage across the Philippines was less than initially expected, the typhoon lashed the nation with heavy rains.
 Province of Nueva Ecija suffered the worst effects from Dot.
 There, 500,000 acres of crops and 90% of all buildings were damaged.
 In Cabanatuan, 2,500 homes and 90% of structures were destroyed.
 Overall, 42 towns were flooded, forcing a total of 125,000 people to flee their homes, 35,000 of which were homeless.
 Furthermore, 52,933 houses were leveled while an additional 200,450 were damaged.
 Nationwide, 24 were hurt.
 While tracking through the South China Sea, Dot passed through Hainan Island.
 There, two casualties occurred while 34 others suffered injuries.
 Across the island, over 2,300 dwellings were destroyed.
 In all, Dot was responsible for 90 deaths and $104.9 million (1985 USD) in damage.